Skip to content

 Since 2021, another zone has emerged along the eastern and south-eastern border of Armenia with Azerbaijan, stretching from the Sotk (Zod) deposit to the village of Nerkin Hand south of the city of Kapan.
 Here the border territory of Armenia is penetrated to a depth of 4-5 kilometers.

 Even setting aside the territories taken control of during the clashes of the early 1990s and in 2021-2022, the Armenian-Azerbaijani border can be categorized into two differing sections, with varying complexities (technical, political, demographic, and communication-related hurdles) that will present challenges during delimitation.
-On the one hand, this is the border segment along ridges and highlands stretching from Chambarak in the northeast to the village of Khnatsakh in the southeast of Armenia, as well as sections of the Zangezur range bordering the NAR.
+On the one hand, this is the border segment along ridges and highlands stretching from Chambarak in the northeast to the village of Khnatsakh in the southeast of Armenia, as well as sections of the Zangezur range bordering Nakhichevan Autonomous Republic (NAR).
 Here, the border line predominantly follows watershed ridges, indicating that there should be minimal disagreement between the parties regarding delimitation principles.
 On the other hand, the most complex border fragments are found in Tavush and the eastern part of Syunik (from the village of Khnatsakh to Kapan), as well as in the northern areas of the NAR.
 They include enclaves, intricate border delineations, intersecting communication routes, reservoirs, etc.

 The complex historical and political background, deepening mistrust and crisis in international relations obstruct the formulation of rational solutions based on similar precedents in the post-Soviet space.
 Consequently, even within expert circles there is often a lack of understanding regarding the methods of delimitation, the underlying principles, the selection of maps, the handling of enclaves, the management of cross-border roads linking different parts of a single country, and various other issues.

 Since the wave of independence of former European colonies in Africa, the collapse of the USSR and the multi-partite states of the socialist bloc, determining the borders of the newly emerged states has been one of the key issues in international relations.
 From the 1960s onward, there was a growing adherence to the principle of uti possidetis juris, whereby the administrative borders within the former sovereign state (the borders of colonies, autonomous regions and other units within federal entities, the USSR republics, etc.) were acknowledged as the borders of new states.
 This principle was enshrined in decisions of the International Court of Justice regarding the borders of Burkina Faso and Mali (1986), as well as applied during the dissolution of Czechoslovakia, Yugoslavia and the USSR.
 It is noteworthy that this principle was acknowledged by the post-Soviet republics, including Armenia and Azerbaijan, upon signing the Alma-Ata Declaration on December 21, 1991.
 Even in those rare cases where this principle was violated, and the independence of sub-republican entities was recognized, these borders also followed the administrative border of the autonomous region within the former sovereign states.
 For instance, Kosovo’s borders mirrored the administrative boundaries of the autonomous region within the Serbian Socialist Republic, despite the fact that the northern part of Kosovo (Metohija) was dominated by the Serbian population.
 All processes of delimitation and demarcation in the post-Soviet space were also based on the recognition of the inter-republican borders during the final years of the USSR, which were refined and optimized only as a result of subsequent bilateral agreements.
-Following this principle, even in the absence of delimitation, the internationally recognized border of Armenia and Azerbaijan continues to be the former administrative border between the Armenian and Azerbaijani SSRs, and its modification is possible only through mutual agreement, excluding the use of force.
+Following this principle, even in the absence of delimitation, the internationally recognized border of Armenia and Azerbaijan continues to be the former administrative border between Armenian and Azerbaijani SSRs, and its modification is possible only through mutual agreement, excluding the use of force.

 References to the absence of delimitation between borders of certain countries, thereby impeding their exact determination, contradict the aforementioned principle and established practice.
 Moreover, even in cases where the delimitation process is not completed, countries are expected to adhere to the former administrative borders.